neghena/GPS_Autonomous_Nav/index.md

 - For the NEO-M8N, CEP is 1.532 meters and the 2DRMS: 3.710 meters.

 From these results, we can see that the ZED-F9P performs significantly better then the NEO-M8N.
 Thus, we chose the ZED-F9P to fit onto our vehicle.
+For more details of how we tested our GPS, please refer to the video attached at the bottom of the page starting at 2:05.
 <hr>

 <br>